caption freeform

 Perfluoroalkyl Substances (PFAS) including Perfluorooctanoic acid (PFOA) and Perfluorooctane sulfonate (PFOS)

-The United States Environmental Protection Agency (US EPA) has found evidence that exposure to PFAS can lead to adverse human health effects such as cancer, liver effects, immunological effects, decreased birth weights, thyroid disease, decreased fertility, and cardiovascular disease.
+The United States Environmental Protection Agency (USEPA) has found evidence that exposure to PFAS can lead to adverse human health effects such as cancer, liver effects, immunological effects, decreased birth weights, thyroid disease, decreased fertility, and cardiovascular disease.
 Due to these concerns, health advisories and regulatory limits for various PFAS chemicals in drinking water are being developed at both the state and federal level.
 These limits are updated continuously as more is learned about the prevalence and health effects of various PFAS chemicals.
 Please see this link for the most current information.

 As always, residents with any water quality questions are encouraged to contact our Water Production Department at waterplant@cityhpil.com or 847.433.4355.